 SMCL: Secondary Maximum Contaminant Level, or the secondary standards that are non-enforceable guidelines for contaminants and may cause cosmetic effects (such as skin or tooth discoloration) or aesthetic effects (such as taste, odor or color) in drinking water.
-EPA recommends these standards but does not require water systems to comply TI: Treatment Technique, or a required process intended to reduce the level of a contaminant in drinking water.
+EPA recommends these standards but does not require water systems to comply TT: Treatment Technique, or a required process intended to reduce the level of a dibromochloromethane, and bromoform) as a group.

-TTHM: Total Trihalomethanes (chloroform, bromodichloromethane, dibromochloromethane, and bromoform) as a group.
+TTHM: Total Trihalomethanes (chloroform, bromodichloromethane,